-LGBTI stands for Lesbian, Gay, Bisexual, Transgender and Intersex.
-While these terms are increasingly being used at a global level, in different cultures other terms are sometimes used to describe people who form same-sex relationships and those who exhibit non-binary gender identities.
+While the terms 'lesbian', 'gay', 'bisexual', 'transgender' and 'intersex' are increasingly used at a global level, other terms can be used in some cultures to describe people who form same-sex relationships and those who exhibit non-binary gender identities.

-Given the importance of cultural and social dimensions in defining sexuality and identity, as well as the differences between the sub-groups and the individuals who make up the “sexual minorities”, the acronym LGBTI must therefore be treated with caution.
-What matters is to be aware of the fact that the people concerned represent a group which is vulnerable in detention, in the sense that they are exposed to higher levels of risk of discrimination, abuse and violation of their rights.
-Their minority status compared to the rest of the population of detainees may also contribute to a lack of adequate protection and to neglect or ignorance of their specific needs.
+Given the importance of cultural and social dimensions in defining sexuality and identity, as well as the differences between the sub-groups and the individuals who make up 'sexual minorities', the acronym LGBTI should be treated with caution.
+However, it is vital to be aware that those concerned represent a group which faces greater risks of discrimination, abuse and violation of their rights in detention.
+Their minority status compared to the broader detainee population may also contribute to a lack of adequate protection and to neglect or ignorance of their specific needs.

-The cultural, social or religious dimensions should never be used to justify the violation of the basic rights of LGBTI people, including when they are deprived of liberty.
-However, many countries have discriminatory laws that criminalise sexual relationships between people of the same gender and behaviour described as “unnatural”.
-For these reasons, people deprived of liberty because of their sexual orientation or gender identity are even more exposed to the risk of stigmatisation, abuse and ill-treatment.
+Cultural, social or religious dimensions should never be used to justify any violation of the basic rights of LGBTI people, including when they are deprived of liberty.
+However, many countries retain laws that criminalise sexual relationships between people of the same sex, which is justified by describing such relationships as 'unnatural.
+Accordingly, people deprived of liberty because of their sexual orientation or gender identity are even more exposed to the risk of stigmatisation, abuse and ill-treatment.

 There are numerous risks to LBGTI people who are deprived of their liberty, from the moment of their arrest to their release and even afterwards, as stigmatisation and rejection may follow from a period in prison, especially if their sexual orientation is revealed during their arrest or detention.

 In many countries, LBGTI people may be arrested by the police solely on the basis of their sexual orientation or gender identity, even if such arrest is not authorised by the legislative framework.
 LBGTI people are therefore exposed to the risk of arbitrary detention, blackmail, humiliation, ill-treatment and sexual violence.
-The considerable imbalance of power during questioning by law enforcement agencies carries particular risks for LGBTI people, especially concerning the obtaining of confessions under duress by taking advantage of their vulnerability.
+The considerable imbalance of power during questioning by law enforcement agencies carries particular risks for LGBTI people, especially in relation to confessions obtained under duress by taking advantage of their vulnerability.

 Transgender persons face specific problems, especially relating to their placement in a prison or in a particular wing.
-In the majority of cases they are automatically placed in a men’s or women’s section according to their biological gender.
-This is done without taking into account their own feelings or the procedures to change gender that have initiated through hormonal therapies and/or by surgery.
-Given the heightened risk of abuse, these decisions should be taken on a case by case basis, with the consent of the persons concerned and the approval of specialist multi-disciplinary committees.
+In the majority of cases, they are automatically placed in a men’s or women’s section according to their biological gender.
+This is done without taking into account how they identify or any procedures to change gender that have been initiated through hormonal therapies and/or by surgery.
+Given the heightened risk of abuse, these decisions should be taken on a case-by-case basis, with the consent of the persons concerned and the approval of specialist, multi-disciplinary committees.
 Similarly, there should be special procedures in place concerning body searches.
 Support and therapeutic treatment for transgender people should be carried out according to the principle of equivalence of care and treatment given in the outside world.

 State and detaining authorities have a responsibility of protection and care towards LGBTI detainees.
 They are also responsible for any abuse committed by fellow detainees and must make every effort to prevent it.

-- Yogyakarta Principles on the Application of International Human Rights Law in relation to Sexual Orientation and Gender Identity
+- Yogyakarta Principles on the Application of International Human Rights Law in relation to Sexual Orientation and Gender Identity, 2006

-- African Commission on Human and Peoples' Rights, Resolution on Protection against Violence and other Human Rights Violations against Persons on the basis of their real or imputed Sexual Orientation or Gender Identity, April-May 2014
+- Resolution on Protection against Violence and other Human Rights Violations against Persons on the basis of their real or imputed Sexual Orientation or Gender Identity; African Commission on Human and Peoples' Rights; April-May 2014

-- Report of the Independent Expert on protection against violence and discrimination based on sexual orientation and gender identity, 11 May 2018, A/HRC/38/43
+- Report of the Independent Expert on protection against violence and discrimination based on sexual orientation and gender identity (A/HRC/38/43), 11 May 2018

-- Center for Human Rights and Humanitarian Law, Anti-Torture Initiative, Gender Perspectives on Torture: Law and Practice, Washington University, Washington College of Law
+- Gender Perspectives on Torture: Law and Practice; Center for Human Rights and Humanitarian Law, Anti-Torture Initiative, Washington College of Law, Washington University

-- LGBTI persons deprived of their liberty: a framework for preventive monitoring, APT/PRI, 2013
+- LGBTI persons deprived of their liberty: a framework for preventive monitoring; Association for the Prevention of Torture an Penal Reform International; 2013

 - Eighth annual report of the Subcommittee on Prevention of Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment, CAT/C/54/2, 26 March 2015, pp. 12-14

-- Ninth annual report of the Subcommittee on Prevention of Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment, "V.Substantive issues: prevention of torture and other cruel, inhuman or degrading treatment or punishment of lesbian, gay, bisexual, transgender and intersex persons", 22 March 2016, CAT/C/57/4
+- "V.Substantive issues: prevention of torture and other cruel, inhuman or degrading treatment or punishment of lesbian, gay, bisexual, transgender and intersex persons"; Ninth Annual Report of the Subcommittee on Prevention of Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (CAT/C/57/4); 22 March 2016

-- Out on the Inside.
-The Rights, Experiences and Needs of LGBT People in Prison, Irish Penal Reform Trust, February 2016
+- Out on the Inside: Rights, Experiences and Needs of LGBT People in Prison; Irish Penal Reform Trust; February 2016

-- Blanc Jean-Sébastien, "Minorités sexuelles en détention: de l’invisibilité à la stigmatisation", Stämpfli Verlag AG, Berne, 2015
+- "Minorités sexuelles en détention: de l’invisibilité à la stigmatisation"; Blanc Jean-Sébastien; Stämpfli Verlag AG, Berne; 2015

-- REDLACTRANS, Human Rights Violations of Trans Women in Costa Rica, El Salvador, Guatemala, Honduras and Panama, Survey of complaints received by REDLACTRANS together with local organizations TRANSVIDA, ASPIDH, OTRANSRN, Colectivo Unidad Color Rosa and APPT between March and October 2015
+- Human Rights Violations of Trans Women in Costa Rica, El Salvador, Guatemala, Honduras and Panama: Survey of complaints received by REDLACTRANS together with local organizations TRANSVIDA, ASPIDH, OTRANSRN, Colectivo Unidad Color Rosa and APT between March and October 2015

 - OSCE/ODIHR, Preventing and Addressing Sexual and Gender-Based Violence in Places of Deprivation of Liberty.
 Standards, Approaches and Examples from the OSCE Region, Warsaw, 2019